This document provides documentation for the authentication endpoints available in the backend.

 Base URL: /auth

-4. Session Creation: The backend authenticates the user, establishes a session, sets a logged-in cookie, and redirects the user back to the MAIN_URL (the frontend).
+Token Issuance: The backend authenticates the user, generates a JWT, and redirects the user back to the frontend with the token in the URL (e.g., ?token=...).

 1. GET /auth/steam